sergiodxa/Check-userAgent/README.md

 Check user-agent
 ===================

-This file add a model for the object window in JavaScript who can check the userAgent and return true if is a mobile or false if isn't.
+This file add a method for the object window in JavaScript who can check the userAgent and return true if is a mobile or false if isn't.

 You can use it with:
 ```javascript